-For Syuzanna Alexander and Iolana Klotsman, family is everything.
+For Syuzanna Alexander and Iolana Klotsman, family is everything and Jewish tradition important.
 The two sisters and their mother had been inseparable since they emigrated from Ukraine to the U.S. in 1979.
 Syuzanna describes their relationship as “beautiful and special,” and says their mother, Alexandra, was “embedded in our lives in every way.”
 The three even lived together as adults.

 So when Alexandra developed Stage IV colon cancer, the three women cherished every moment together.
 Alexandra spent her final days with her daughters by her side, under the care of Gilchrist’s Jewish Hospice program at Gilchrist Center Towson.